Design Sprint by Google Ventures: Schedule, Team, and Custom Implementations

 Day 1 (ideally, Monday) must be dedicated to mapping out the problem and choosing an important spot to focus on.
 The very first activity here is supposed to be an interview with experts.
 Based on gathered insights and a long-term goal, the map of the current user experience along with “How-Might-We” notes must be created.

 Parallel with the main activities, it’s time to start planning upcoming user testing, recruiting end-users, and booking test sessions.
 Once appointments are arranged, there’s no way back and you must have something at hand by the end of the sprint to test.
-By the way, knowing this may motivate for your team.
+By the way, knowing this may motivate your team.

 Outcome artifacts: prioritized problem, existing user experience map, “How-Might-We” notes, arranged appointments.